dfdazac/blp/README.md

 ./scripts/test-umls.sh
 ```

 The following table is a adapted from our paper.
-The last column contains the name of the script that reproduces the experiment for the corresponding row.
+The last column contains the name of the script that reproduces the experiment for the corresponding model and dataset.

 <table>
 <thead>